 Before your electronic content can be sold, it must first be uploaded into a portal so that it can be processed and then distributed to online retailers.
 There are a few rules that must be followed to ensure the successful processing of your content with IngramSpark.

 Before your print content can be sold, it must first be uploaded into a portal so that it can be processed, printed, and then distributed.
 There are a few rules that must be followed to ensure the successful processing of your content.
 Avoid paying a revision fee to fix unnecessary mistakes by using the below guidelines to get it right the first time.

-The first thing to know when entering the book world is the differences among your formatting options.
-There are three main formats used to create and design your book, each offering a different set of pros and cons.
-There are other options, but they have fallen to the wayside in a progressive, competitive digital publishing market.
-Read about the benefits of each to decide the best option for making your publishing dreams come to fruition.
+The first thing to know when entering the book world is the differences among your book formatting options.
+There are three main book formats used to create and design your book, each offering a different set of pros and cons.
+Read about the benefits of each to decide the best option for making your book publishing dreams come to fruition.